-Ben's experience serving energy sector clients includes complex commercial disputes as well as construction and pipeline development litigation.
+Ben's experience serving energy sector clients includes deposition practice and managing discovery efforts in complex commercial disputes as well as construction and pipeline development litigation.
 He served on a team that successfully defended Texas Keystone against a billion dollar claim for interests in Iraqi Kurdistan oil fields, a claim that involved litigating in federal court, London Commercial Court, and international arbitration.
+He has guided a major natural gas exploration and production client through environmental regulatory scrutiny, tort litigation, and government investigations.
 He also served on a team that helped a client reach successful settlement in a $56 million state court claim related to construction costs of a 88-turbine wind farm.
-Ben has assisted clients gain federal and state antitrust clearance in a number of industries, including health care, telecommunications, aerospace, and food processing.
-In 2016 he assisted in the defense of Aetna from the federal antitrust challenge to its merger with Humana.
+In addition, Ben has assisted clients gain federal and state antitrust clearance in a number of industries, including health care, telecommunications, aerospace, and food processing.
+In 2016, he assisted in the defense of Aetna from the federal antitrust challenge to its merger with Humana.

 - American University (J.D. magna cum laude 2010; Order of the Coif; Note and Comment Editor, American University Law Review); Wake Forest University (B.A. in Political Science cum laude 2007)

 - Pennsylvania, U.S. District Court for the Western District of Pennsylvania, and U.S. Court of Appeal for the Third Circuit